'There’s not a day that goes by that she’s not on our minds, on my mind'

 A missing person posting still hangs at the North Ogden Divide Trailhead, reminding visitors to keep an eye out for Shelby Campbell.
 Her loved ones say they just want closure.

-It’s been 5 months since Shelby’s car was found at the North Ogden Divide Trailhead.
+It’s been five months since Shelby’s car was found at the North Ogden Divide Trailhead.

 “There’s not a day that goes by that she’s not on our minds, on my mind, you know every single day, she’s there,” says Andre Erebia, Shelby’s boyfriend.